Jim Bottorff's Banjo Page

 Pete Deetken - Excellent melody and rhythm lead plectrum player.
 Became the first banjo player for the "Natural Gas" jazz band.

 Barbara Faustine - Strong single string, chord and melody player, and singer.
-Only person to win the "Death Valley Banjo Picking Contest" 10 years straight in a row.
+Winner of the "Death Valley Banjo Picking Contest" 10 years in a row.

 Second row left to right: